netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes-1.x.md

 ## 1.0.3

-1.0.3 is a small release that fixes some issues with preflight checks, plus some minor dependency updates.
+Fixes issues with preflight checks, and includes minor dependency updates.

 ## 1.0.2